 Many IP addresses can be linked to the name of an organisation/business.
-For example, that 220.127.116.11 is one of the IP addresses used by The University of Liverpool.
+For example, that 126.96.36.199 is an IP address used by Colorlord.

 When someone from an IP address visits your website, the A1WebStats system will track the movements through your website page by page so that you can gain a greater understanding of how well (or not so well!) people reacted to your pages.